solidcoredata/dbc/README.md

  * Authorize data use for all queries.
  * Custom queries, ORM, CRUD.

+## Developing

+ 1. Declare schema, use for alters.
+Working MVP.
+ 2. Improve alter tooling, ensure alters are step-wise compatible.
+ 3. Create a separate product that reads the declared schema and connection string and provides a record based query system, results return a row delta.
+	Ignore permissions for the most part.
+Working MVP.
+ 4. Expand the above service to allow custom queries, declare required meta-information alogn with the database specific query text.
+	Limited parameter expansion for now.
+ 5. Explore the topic of actually parsing a query to automatically extract and manipulate the query.

 ## Motivation

 Databases are often initially designed, then slowly change over time as business